Build versus Buy

 When PDF processing blocks a customer deployment, it becomes a priority that pulls developers from your roadmap.
 Your product features wait while the team fixes PDF issues.

-Consider what your development team could build if they weren't maintaining PDF infrastructure.
-Features that actually differentiate your product.
-Improvements to user experience.
-New capabilities that win customers.
+Consider what your development team could build if they weren't maintaining PDF infrastructure: differentiating features, user-experience improvements, the kind of new capabilities that win customers.
 These opportunities have real value that's hard to quantify in a spreadsheet but significant for your business.

 "We spent 18 months trying to build our own PDF renderer before switching to JPedal.
 Our developers were excellent, but the opportunity cost was the real killer—features that would have differentiated our product kept getting delayed for PDF edge cases." — CTO, Financial Services Company